240708-NET-FS/trainer-code/Week3/Intro to HTML/html.md

 #### Id vs Class
 - Id: unique, 1-1 between id -> element
 - Class: M-M, many elements can have the same class

+I am typing inside the HTML document.
+I am not a fast typer.

+We should be using .html not .md for our activity right?
+#Greetings

+#### Hello everyone.